-Experienced Philadelphia Work Injury Lawyer Explains Medical Benefits
+Experienced Philadelphia, PA Work Injury Lawyer Explains Medical Benefits

 In Pennsylvania, most workers who are injured at work or who develop a work-related illness are covered under the Pennsylvania Workers’ Compensation Act, which provides medical, wage loss and other types of benefits.
 The workers’ compensation system is no-fault; therefore, employees may receive benefits for their workplace injuries regardless of who was at fault for the incident.
 In exchange, they may not sue their employers in personal injury claims for additional damages such as pain and suffering.